aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 No snowflake feels responsible in an avalanche.
+> 🥠 The world may be your oyster, but it doesn't mean you'll get its pearl.

-Last update: Sun May  4 05:09:50 2025
+Last update: Mon May  5 05:10:49 2025

 ### Let's play! 🎮